kurator-dev/kurator/docs/proposals/backup/backup.md

 	IncludeClusterResources *bool `json:"includeClusterResources,omitempty"`

 	// IncludedClusterScopedResources is a slice of cluster-scoped resource type names to include in the backup.
-	// For example, we can populate this string array with "storageclasses" and "clusterroles", then we will select all resources of type storageclasses and clusterroles,
+	// For example, we can populate this string array with ["storageclasses", "clusterroles"], then we will select all resources of type storageclasses and clusterroles,
 	// If set to "*", all cluster-scoped resource types are included.
 	// The default value is empty, which means only related cluster-scoped resources are included.
 	// Cannot work with IncludedResources, ExcludedResources and IncludeClusterResources.